pratikshakande2101/Crop-recommendation-model/README.md

 - Academic project report (PDF) including results and visualizations

 ### Outcome
-Naïve Bayes achieved the best performance and was selected as the final model.
+Naive Bayes achieved the best performance and was selected as the final model.